Kousthubh/ML-coursera-/README.md

 # ML-coursera-
-Assignments on begginer concepts in ML.
+Solutions to the assignments on begginer concepts in ML.
 Instructor: Andrew-ng.